Jagoba Arrasate

-Jagoba Arrasate Elustondo (born 22 April 1978) is a Spanish former footballer who played as a forward, currently manager of CA Osasuna.
+Jagoba Arrasate Elustondo (born 22 April 1978) is a Spanish former footballer who played as a forward, currently manager of La Liga club Mallorca.

 After an amateur playing career, he rose through the coaching ranks of Real Sociedad where he made his La Liga debut in 2013, also leading Osasuna in the top flight and taking the latter club to the Segunda División title in 2019.

 Playing career

-Born in Berriatua, Biscay, Arrasate only played for lower league clubs during his ten-year senior career, the majority in Tercera División and all in his native Basque Country.
-In Segunda División B he represented SD Eibar B and Club Portugalete, being relegated with the latter team at the end of the 2005–06 campaign.
+Born in Berriatua, Biscay, Arrasate only played for lower league clubs during his ten-year senior career, the majority in the Tercera División and all in his native Basque Country.
+In the Segunda División B, he represented Eibar B and Portugalete, being relegated with the latter team at the end of the 2005–06 campaign.

-Arrasate retired in 2007 at only 29, after one season in the fourth tier with SD Amorebieta.
+Arrasate retired in 2007 at only 29, after one season in the fourth tier with Amorebieta.

 Coaching career

 Real Sociedad

 Arrasate became a coach immediately after retiring, his first two clubs being amateur.
 In 2010, he returned to Real Sociedad where he had been groomed, being appointed coach of the youth teams.

 In July 2012, Arrasate was promoted to Real's first team as assistant to Philippe Montanier.
-The following year, as the Frenchman left for Stade Rennais FC, he was named his successor.
-He led the team in their 2013–14 UEFA Champions League campaign, in which they defeated Olympique Lyonnais to qualify for the group stage, but finished bottom of the section.
+The following year, as the Frenchman left for Rennes, he was named his successor.
+He debuted in La Liga on 17 August with a 2–0 home win against Getafe, and led the team in their campaign in the UEFA Champions League, in which they defeated Lyon to qualify for the group stage for the first time in a decade, but finished bottom of the table.

-In April 2014, Arrasate had his contract renewed until 2016.
-However, in November, he was relieved of his duties after a string of poor results.
+In April 2014, after having taken Real to the semi-finals of the Copa del Rey where they lost 3–1 on aggregate to Barcelona, Arrasate had his contract renewed until 2016.
+He was sacked on 2 November after a 3–1 loss to Krasnodar in the play-off round of the UEFA Europa League, followed by one win from ten at the start of the league season.

 Numancia

+Arrasate was appointed at the helm of Numancia on 12 June 2015, replacing Juan Antonio Anquela.
+On his debut on 23 August, the team won 6–3 at home to Tenerife on the first day of the second-division season; towards the end of a 10th-place finish he was rewarded with one more season in the job.

-Arrasate was appointed at the helm of CD Numancia on 12 June 2015, replacing Juan Antonio Anquela.
-In the 2017–18 campaign, he led the Sorians to the finals of the play-offs, but missed out promotion after a 4–1 aggregate loss to Real Valladolid; he stepped down on 18 June 2018.
+In June 2017, despite finishing 17th – then the joint worst in Numancia's Segunda history – Arrasate received another extension at the Nuevo Estadio Los Pajaritos.
+In the ensuing season he led the Sorians to the finals of the play-offs, but missed out promotion after a 4–1 aggregate loss to Real Valladolid; he stepped down on 18 June 2018.